mxstn/mxstn.github.io/_pages/mountains.md

 title: Alpinism
 ---

 I am a mountain enthusiast currently living in Innsbruck, Tyrol.
+I grew up in Garmisch-Partenkirchen, Bavaria.

 In winter I like to do ski-touring, in summer I enjoy ridge scrambling or light alpine climbs.
 My strengths are fast movement in alpine, rocky terrain up to UIAA grade 4 and navigation through pathless, alpine environment.